[Opinion] How Pavel won big as new Czech president — and why it matters

 Fears of being dragged into a war and economic ills connected with the crisis have been one of the most dominant themes of the election.
 Babis tried to capitalise on these feelings with his campaign slogan: "I will not drag Czechia into war.
 I am a diplomat.
 Not a soldier".
 It did not work.

-Despite the Pavel´s openly articulated pro-Ukrainian and pro-Western stance, the majority voted for him.
+Despite Pavel's openly articulated pro-Ukrainian and pro-Western stance, the majority voted for him.

 Petr Pavel is 61 years old, physically and mentally fit, fluent in English and educated at King's College London, amongst others.
 He has a long history of successfully working with European partners and institutions.
 He will represent a different course than his predecessors.
 If the past is a guide, we will not find any populist anti-EU rhetoric that was typical for Klaus, nor will Pavel flirt with leaders in Kremlin and Beijing as did Zeman.